 HPV (Human Papillomavirus) can be prevented with the Gardasil 9 vaccine offered at Pathway Health Clinic of Quincy.
-We offer the HPV vaccine to both males and females, young and older.
+We offer the HPV vaccine to both males and females, between the ages of 13 and 45.
 While HPV may clear on it’s own, for others it may not.
 When the HPV virus is not cleared, it may cause certain cancers or diseases.
 To help protect yourself and others from the HPV virus, we highly recommend considering the HPV vaccine, or Gardasil 9.
 For cost options, please give us a call at (217) 224-6877.
 HPV is a concern of ours, and so are you!

 Medical exams offered at Pathway Health Clinic are performed by area physicians and certified nurse practitioners.
 We provide exams for both males and females.
 Our purpose is simple, to help you reach your goal.
 Whether you are in need of a medical exam or women’s health services, we provide general health assessments, comprehensive male/female reproductive exams, breast exams, urinalysis’, anemia and STD screenings, and weight and blood pressure checks.
 We also provide pregnancy tests.
 Our medical exams are very affordable, and of course always confidential.

 New Patient Education

 We offer a thorough and confidential interview where we’ll take your medical history and discuss any related health issues.